-At Etone College, our aim is to provide each of our learners with a broad and balanced curriculum which inspires them to succeed.
-The design of our curriculum, as set out by the National Curriculum, enhances all aspects of their education, including the humanities and linguistic, mathematical, scientific, technical, social, physical and artistic learning.
+At Etone College, our aim is to provide all pupils with an ambitious, broad and balanced curriculum which inspires them to succeed.
+The design of our curriculum, as set out by the National Curriculum, enhances all aspects of their education, including the Humanities and linguistic, mathematical, scientific, technical, social, physical and artistic learning.
+We value each and every one of our Etone Learners and aim to provide a curriculum that allows them to be the very best that they can be every day.
+We have based this on a culture of high expectations and aspirations – progress for all.

 In addition to this, we are proud to equip our pupils with the core skills that they will need for the world of work and their future careers.
-Our curriculum is therefore designed around the top 8 key employability skills: these are fundamental to all that we do and underpin all aspects of our curriculum.
-Our employability skills are transferable to many different areas of the workplace and society.
+Our curriculum is therefore underpinned by the top eight key employability skills which are fundamental to all that we do.
+Our employability skills are transferable to many different areas of the workplace and society and, along with our core values, make up our Etone Learner.
+The eight skills are: Communication, Teamwork, Resilience, Problem Solving, Organisation, Initiative, Numeracy and Technology.
+Links to our employability skills will be made in lessons, assemblies and through enrichment activities and pupils will be rewarded for displaying our skills and values.

 At Key Stage Three, the curriculum builds on the knowledge, understanding and skills that pupils have acquired at Key Stage Two.
-Our aim is to develop pupils' knowledge across all subjects, equipping them with the necessary skills in order to progress.
-We give a particular focus to enhancing literacy and numeracy (4 lessons per week for English & Mathematics).
-There is also a strong emphasis on the importance of Ebacc subjects with 4 lessons per week for Science and 2 lessons per week for Modern Foreign Languages (French & German), Geography and History.
+Our aim is to develop pupils' knowledge across all subjects, equipping them with the necessary skills to allow all pupils to progress.
+We deliver and go beyond the National Curriculum, ensuring that we provide a wide range of enrichment activities for our pupils.
+We give a particular focus to enhancing literacy and numeracy (4 lessons per week for English & Mathematics) and actively promote a whole school culture of reading.
+There is also a strong emphasis on the importance of Ebacc subjects, which we place at the heart of our curriculum, with 4 lessons per week for Science and 2 lessons per week for Modern Foreign Languages (French & German), Geography and History.

 In order to support the development of creative and technical skills, pupils also have lessons in Art, Music, Technology, Food, IT and Computer Science.
 We also promote the importance of physical development and healthy living with 2 lessons per week of Physical Education.

 In Year 9, we ask pupils to make informed choices about which subjects they would like to study at Key Stage Four.
-Every pupil is placed into pathways which helps guide them towards courses which are appropriate for their ability.
+Every pupil is guided towards appropriate curriculum choices and receive advice and guidance on their most appropriate pathway.

 At Key Stage Four, the curriculum continues to develop and extend the knowledge and skills that our pupils gain in Key Stage Three.
 In addition, the curriculum is designed to prepare our pupils for the examinations they will take at the end of Year 11.

 All of our pupils study: English language, English literature, Mathematics, Science (Combined award or the three separate subjects of Biology, Chemistry and Physics), core Physical Education and Learning for Life.
-We also follow the Ebacc curriculum and all pupils are asked to choose a humanities subject: either Geography or History.
+We put the Ebacc at the heart of our curriculum and all pupils are asked to choose a humanities subject: either Geography or History.
 Pupils are also asked to choose a language either French or German.

-In addition from their option process in Year 9, pupils have further choices from the following courses: Art, Business studies, Information Technology, Computer Science, Media, Psychology, Technology, Child Development, Photography, Sports, Performing Arts and Health and Social Care.
+In addition, pupils have further choices from the following courses: Art, Business Studies, Information Technology, Computer Science, Media, Psychology, Technology, Child Development, Photography, Sports, Performing Arts and Health and Social Care.
 Each year has a different combination of subjects depending on the choices made.

-As a school, we ensure that we offer appropriate progression pathways from Key Stage 4 to allow our pupils to continue their education in our sixth form.
+As a school, we ensure that we offer appropriate progression pathways from Key Stage 4 to allow our pupils to continue their education in our growing Sixth Form.

 At Key Stage Five, we provide students with the opportunity to continue their studies to A-level and/or BTEC Level 3.
 Our Sixth Form curriculum comprises of 5 option blocks.
 Students who demonstrated at Key Stage Four that they have the potential for further study, are able to choose from a wide range of subjects including both A levels and more vocational courses (subject to demand, viability, staffing, timetabling and individual GCSE grades).
 The curriculum option blocks have also been specifically designed so that they support particular career pathways and subjects which have similar skill sets.

-- Tolerance for those of different faiths and beliefs.
+- Always show tolerance for those of different faiths and beliefs and promote mutual respect

-Through our provision of SMSC, which is embedded into our curriculum and is explicit in Schemes of Learning, Etone College:
+Through our provision of SMSC, which is embedded into all aspects of our curriculum and is explicit in schemes of learning, Etone College:

 - enables pupils to develop their self-knowledge, self-esteem and self-confidence;